At home - efficient heating, switch off not stand-by

 Changes at home can make a big difference in helping Scotland to reach net zero.
 By having conversations about the changes you can make to reduce your emissions from heating and energy use in the home, you can help increase awareness and understanding of the changes that we will all need to make over the coming years.
 This guide helps with practical tips on starting discussions about how we can reduce emissions from our homes to help combat climate change.

-Around 20% of Scotland’s total greenhouse gas emissions come from our homes and buildings.
+Around a fifth of Scotland’s total greenhouse gas emissions come from our homes and buildings.
 This is often due to the burning of oil or gas required to heat our homes through our radiators which generates carbon emissions.

 Many of our homes use natural gas as their primary heating fuel (approx. 2 million) and only around 11% of households have a renewable or very low emissions heating system, such as a heat pump, biomass boiler or electric storage heating.

 Improving the energy efficiency of our homes, and switching to zero emissions heating will help protect consumers from energy price hikes, and support us to achieve our Climate Change targets and ensure a fairer, greener Scotland for all.

 Change often starts with conversation.
 The below talking points can help you discuss the changes you can make in your own home with those you live with.
 Once you’ve decided on the new routines and habits you might try, why not tell your friends and colleagues about what you’ve done?
 This can be a good way to start a conversation about climate change, and may inspire your peers to try some of the changes themselves.

 - Do you think that it is important for us all to change the way we heat our buildings in Scotland, and, if so, why?

 - What benefits do you see there being if we all change to zero emissions heating systems and improve the energy efficiency of our homes?

 - Do you know what a heat pump is and how it works?

 - Do you know where to go for support and advice in installing new zero carbon heating technologies and energy efficiency measures?